-Since the passing of the UK Modern Slavery Act in 2015, this is our fifth statement on compliance under this legislation.
-This is the first time Findus is reporting under the Norwegian Transparency Act (åpenhetsloven) 2022.
+Since the passing of the UK Modern Slavery Act in 2015, this is our sixth statement on compliance under this legislation.
 In 2017, as a newly formed group, we took significant actions and in 2018, our approach and endeavours continued to be refined in the context of our enlarged group.
-In 2019 a new role, Ethical Compliance Manager, was created to focus on this area and take further actions.
-In 2020 and 2021, we continued to progress with our 'Ethical Roadmap' and assessing our supply chain despite the constraints of Covid 19.
+In 2019 a new role, Group Ethical Compliance Manager, was created to focus on this area and take further actions.
+In 2020 and 2021, we continued to progress with our 'Ethical Roadmap'.
+In 2022, the Ethical Compliance programme assessed and audited our supply chain despite the constraints of Covid-19 and inflation.

-For 2022 we expect that Covid-19 may continue to pose disruptions to our supply chain, but we are determined to continue driving progress on our Ethical Roadmap.
-We anticipate that a key part of this will be to draw on the recent availability of virtual assessments, which will enable us to continue our audit programme even if in-person travel is restricted.
+For 2023, Covid-19 and inflation may continue to pose disruptions to our supply chain but we are determined to continue driving progress on our Ethical Compliance programme.

-We recognise the importance of maintaining constant vigilance to identify and address any impacts associated with modern slavery and human trafficking throughout our supply chains.
-In recognition of these issues, we remain committed to continue upholding human rights and safety in our supply chains and we will be reviewing the progress and effectiveness of our programmes in combatting modern slavery and human trafficking on an annual basis.
+We recognise the importance of maintaining constant vigilance to identify and address any impacts associated with modern slavery, human trafficking and other human rights violations throughout our supply chains.
+In recognition of these issues, we remain committed to continue upholding human rights and safety in our supply chains and we will be reviewing the progress and effectiveness of our programmes in combatting human rights issues on an annual basis.

-Stefan Descheemaeker On behalf of Nomad Foods Europe Limited
+Stéfan Descheemaeker^{} Director on behalf of Nomad Foods Europe Limited Date: 30 June 2023

-Date: 25/5/2022